RazersharpWind/tutorial-project_Recipes/README.md

 # tutorial-project_Recipes
-This is a tutorial project that I will use to implement everything I learned about HTML.
+This is a tutorial project that I will use to implement everything I learned about HTML, CSS, and JS.